ShamylZakariya/Squizit/Squizit/Notes.md

 #TODO

 	Design an app icon
-	In gallery detail, fade in the image once it loads so as to be less "harsh" Add motion effect to background pattern of homescreen figure out a better solution to sizing of drawings. infinite virtual cavas w/ a "viewport", and scaling? no idea right now. add transitions to my segues
+	figure out a better solution to sizing of drawings. infinite virtual cavas w/ a "viewport", and scaling? no idea right now. add transitions to my segues